Barton Mountains

 The Barton Mountains (85°2′S 173°0′E) are a group of mountains located south of the Commonwealth Range and the Hughes Range and bounded by Keltie Glacier, Brandau Glacier, Leigh Hunt Glacier, and Snakeskin Glacier, in the Queen Maud Mountains.

+Exploration and naming

-They were mapped by the United States Geological Survey from surveys and from U.S. Navy aerial photographs, 1958–63.
+The Barton Mountains were mapped by the United States Geological Survey (USGS) from surveys and from United States Navy aerial photographs, 1958–63.

-The mountains were named by the Advisory Committee on Antarctic Names after Lieutenant Commander Walter H. Barton, U.S. Navy, officer in charge of the Squadron VXE-6 detachment at Beardmore South Camp in the 1985–86 field season.
+They were named by the Advisory Committee on Antarctic Names (US-ACAN) after Lieutenant Commander Walter H. Barton, U.S. Navy, officer in charge of the Squadron VXE-6 detachment at Beardmore South Camp in the 1985–86 field season.

 Lieutenant Commander Barton developed, coordinated, and executed the logistical plan for this large and remote camp, which was in operation for 78 days and required over 800 flight hours in support of research in the Beardmore Glacier area.

+Location

+The Barton Mountains lie to the south of the point where the Brandau Glacier enters the Keltie Glacier from the southwest.

+They are separated from the Supporters Range to the west by the Snakeskin Glacier.

+Northern features include Mount Usher, and Hare Peak to the east across Leigh Hunt Glacier.

+Features of the south of range include Mount Clarke, Graphite Peak and Tricorn Mountain.

+Falkenhof Glacier forms in the Barton Mountains and runs west into Snakeskin Glacier, which defines the west side of the range.

+The Lhasa Nunatak is a long ridge running north-south to the west of Snakeskin Glacier.